All Episodes

 He put together a team of people who were opposed to one another.

-And this was supposed to bring out the best, and now they're saying that Obama's doing the same thing.
+And now they're saying that Obama's doing the same thing.

-In the Washington Post today, a familiar precedent for a president elect.
+In the Washington Post today, a familiar precedent for a president-elect.

 Obama inspired by and compared to Abraham Lincoln.

-And uh and this basically it's about choosing Hillary.
+And basically, it's about choosing Hillary.

-I mean, Lincoln had his own Hillary as uh as Secretary of State, and now Obama is contemplating Lincoln's particular model of presidential leadership as he moves toward assembling his own team of advisors.
+And now Obama is contemplating Lincoln's particular model of presidential leadership as he moves toward assembling his own team of advisors.

-You know what I look at it.
+I look at it.

 And if anything, this is not a team of rivals.

-It's more like a team of hasbins.
+It's more like a team of has-beens.

 This is a team that's already been there.

-And people have said, well, that's true, Rush, they have been there, but now they're seasoned.
+Rush, they have been there, but now they're seasoned.

-Um the first Clinton team took office.
+It's been 16 years Clinton team took office.

 They're tougher now.